Cookies on the IESE Website

 Board Member, Dolce & Gabbana

 Di Marco began his career at textile company GFT in Japan, before serving in a variety of senior roles at Prada Japan, Ltd. He was appointed Chairman and Chief Executive of Prada America, Corp. in 1994.
-From 1999, di Marco served as the Chairman and Chief Executive of Céline, a role he held until he became Senior Vice President of Marketing and Communications at Louis Vuitton Americas.
+Then he was Senior Vice President of Marketing and Communications at Louis Vuitton Americas.